Text

 For example, the letter "J" in American Morse code is dash, dot, dash, dot.
 But, in International Morse code alphabet, it's dot, dash, dash, dash.

-Another main difference between the two is that American Morse code has a more complicated system, while International Morse code simplified things to reduce errors and make messages easier to transmit.
+Another main difference between the two is that American Morse code has a more complicated system, while International Morse code simplifies things to reduce errors and make messages easier to transmit.